-During the summer 2008, Pine Lake was well buffered from acidification with an average pH = 8.5, which is well above that of pure water (i.e., pH 7).
-Dominant ions include ammonia, sodium, and sulphate (Table 1).
+During the summer 2009, Pine Lake was well buffered from acidification with an average pH = 8.6, which is well above that of pure water (i.e., pH 7).
+Dominant ions include bicarbonate, sodium, and sulphate (Table 1).
 Ion concentrations in Pine Lake seem to have remained relatively stable since monitoring began in 1979.
-The average concentrations of various heavy metals (as total recoverable concentrations) in Pine Lake were not measured in the summer of 2008.
+The concentrations of various metals in Pine Lake were not measured in the summer of 2009.

 Figure 4.
-Total phosphorous, chlorophyll a (a measure of algal biomass), and total nitrogen concentrations for Pine Lake during the summer of 2008.
+Total phosphorous, chlorophyll a (a measure of algal biomass), and total nitrogen concentrations for Pine Lake during the summer of 2009.